alttch/bma-info/eva4/sdk/practices.rst

 *(covered by SDK if available)*

-After the initial payload is processed, the service MUST leave STDIN open and spawn a worker, which reads single bytes from it.
+After the initial payload is processed, the service MUST keep STDIN open and spawn a worker, which reads single bytes from it.

 The service receives from time to time data from launcher, which MUST be equal